Henriette Reker

-Early career
+Early life

+Reker was born to Josef Reker and Gretel Martini and raised in the Cologne district of Bickendorf.
+Reker's mother was a life-long member of the SPD and moved to Cologne from Lower Silesia after World War II, while her father was a pastry chef who lived in Vogelsang district his whole life.

+Reker attended Liebfrauenschule, where she finished her Abitur in 1976.
+She studied law at the Universities of Cologne, Regensburg, and Göttingen, completing her second state law examination in 1986 at District Court Münster.

-Born in Cologne, Reker worked as legal counsel for the State Association of Guild Health Insurance Funds in Münster from 1992 until 2000.
+Between 1990 and 1992, Reker worked as a clerk for an employers' liability insurance association in Bielefeld, then as legal counsel for the State Association of Guild Health Insurance Funds in Münster from until 2000.
+She gained her admission to practice law in 1996.

 Political career

 From 2000 until 2010, Reker served as deputy mayor for Social Affairs, Health and Consumer Protection of Gelsenkirchen.
 In 2010 she was appointed a mayoral deputy for social affairs, integration and the environment of the city of Cologne.

 Supported by the CDU, FDP, and The Greens, Reker ran for Mayor of Cologne in October 2015 and was re-elected in September 2020.
+At the end of January 2025, Reker announced she would not seek a third term as mayor, her term as mayor ended on 31 October 2025.

 Assassination attempt

-At a public event on 17 October 2015, the day before the mayoral election, Reker was seriously wounded when a 44-year-old man stabbed her in the neck with a knife, while shouting about an "influx of refugees".
+At a public event on 17 October 2015, the day before the mayoral election, Reker was seriously wounded when a 44-year-old German man stabbed her in the neck with a knife, while shouting about an "influx of refugees".
+Her aide was also hurt in the attack, as were three other people who had tried to subdue her attacker.
 State prosecutors confirmed the attack to be politically motivated, after the perpetrator "confessed to having xenophobic motives at the uncontrolled influx of migrants".
+He was also found to have been a former associate of the Free German Workers' Party in the 1990s and attempted to contact the National Democratic Party of Germany in 2008.
 As a member of Cologne's municipal administration, Reker had been responsible for the housing and integration of refugees.
-Her aide was also hurt in the attack, as were three other people who had tried to subdue her attacker.
 Reker's main rival in the mayoral election, Social Democrat Jochen Ott, suspended his campaign after the attack.
 Reker won the election while remaining in the intensive care unit of a local hospital.

-Federal prosecutors soon took over the case from state prosecutors in Cologne on grounds of the particularly dangerous nature of the stabbing, which came against the backdrop of a rising tide of attacks on accommodations for refugees in Germany.
-In late October, they charged a 44-year-old German man with attempted murder and dangerous bodily harm.
+Federal prosecutors soon took over the case from state prosecutors in Cologne on grounds of the particularly dangerous nature of the stabbing, which came against the backdrop of a rising tide of attacks on accommodation for refugees in Germany.
+In late October, they charged Frank S. with attempted murder and dangerous bodily harm.
 At the time, the authorities said the perpetrator was driven by his anger over Reker's work on the refugee issue.
 The attacker was sentenced to fourteen years in prison, with Reker recovering to testify at the trial.